timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks.md

 ## Hypertables can also be partitioned by space
 All TimescaleDB hypertables are partitioned by time.
-They can also be partitioned by some other column in addition to time.
+They can also be partitioned by another column in addition to time.
 This is sometimes called "time-and-space partitioning."

 For example, say that you are collecting sensor data from multiple devices and storing it in a hypertable.
 You can partition the hypertable by both time and device ID.
 Instead of creating one chunk for each time interval, TimescaleDB creates multiple chunks for each time interval.
-It decides which chunk each row belongs in by looking at its time value *and* its device ID.
+It decides which chunk each row belongs in by looking at its time value and its device ID.

 <!-- TODO: add the time-and-space partitioning diagram -->